barthap/expo-mega-demo/README.md

   > 🎉 It is now available as a separate library: [expo-music-picker](https://github.com/barthap/expo-music-picker)!
 - JSI real-time Audio streaming, _inspired by [this PR](https://github.com/expo/expo/pull/13516), thank you Marc!_

-  Now it is included in upstream `expo-av@11.2.3` (Expo SDK 45) so a custom native module is no longer needed!
+  Now it is included in `expo-audio` so a custom native module is no longer needed!

 - Player controls stolen from NCL (internal Expo rn-tester equivalent).
 - FFT is calculated in the JS thread.
 The spectrum bin heights are written to `SharedValue`s and animated with Reanimated 4.